attrill20/FPLFixtureCalendar/README.md

 ![Screenshot 2024-04-23 at 21 04 21](https://github.com/attrill20/FPLFixtureCalendar/assets/123314687/c6777216-10fd-44fa-a24a-5c367fc90eac)

 Now that I've got this, will allow me to add a raft of different stats options here and style this all a bit nicer!
+Also added some logic to convert special characters to ASCII when searching for a player - will help with Ødegaard and Højlund!

 ## 21/4/24